 In the rural counties surrounding Selma, the Black majorities are even larger — over 80% in some cases — and in many of them not a single Afro-American is registered.
 Adjacent Wilcox County is 78% Black and has not had an Afro-American voter since the end of Reconstruction, neither has next door Lowndes County which is over 81% Black.

+After the Supreme Court's 1954 Brown v Board of Education school desegregation ruling and the 1955-56 Montgomery Bus Boycott, the Alabama Attorney General retaliates against the NAACP by mounting a legal attack that cripples the organization and drives it underground for years.
 The Boyntons, Rev. L.L.
 Anderson of Tabernacle Baptist Church, J.L.
-Chestnut (Selma's first Black attorney), dental technician and SCLC Citizenship School teacher Marie Foster, school teacher Margaret Moore, and others revive the old Dallas County Voters League (DCVL).
-Against the entrenched white power-structure of Hare, Clark, and the Citizens Council they make little progress, but they refuse to surrender to despair or apathy.
+Chestnut (Selma's first Black attorney), dental technician and SCLC Citizenship School teacher Marie Foster, educator James Gildersleeve, school teacher Margaret Moore, and others respond by reviving the old Dallas County Voters League (DCVL) of which Sam is chosen president.
+Against the entrenched power of Hare, Clark, and the Citizens Council they make little progress as the fifties end and the sixties begin, but they refuse to surrender to despair or apathy.

 I'd actually heard about Selma before [deciding to work there].
 It was during the Freedom Rides when the bus I was riding ... was stopped by state police who said it needed to take another route ... because there was a white mob waiting in Selma and they couldn't protect us.
 I'm saying to myself, 'Oh Lord — even the State Troopers are scared of that city.'
 But even remembering that, I decide I'm going to work in Selma ... and get married.
 Colia who I married was not afraid of anything.
 And we married.
 Our honeymoon was going to be Selma. — Bernard Lafayette.